Page Not Found

 Published:

 This year at Supercomputing I will have two main talks.
-I’ll have an intervention at the 1st Annual Workshop on Large Scale Quantum-Classical Computing, on the IBM-Pasqal collaboration with more details to come.
+I gave a talk at the 1st Annual Workshop on Large Scale Quantum-Classical Computing, titled “QC-HPC Systems for the Quantum Advantage Era” giving an overview of Pasqal’s QPU, applications in material science and our HPC-QC work.
 And another talk on “Towards a user-centric HPC-QC environment” at the 1st International Workshop on Software Frameworks and Workload Management for Quantum and HPC Ecosystems.
-Read more
+The accompanying paper is available in the workshop proceedings.